CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 * **Copying data from Lustre to object storage (stage-out):** After computation you should copy the files to Allas.
 To upload the data to Allas we recommend [a_put](./a_commands.md#a_put-uploads-data-to-allas) or [swift upload](./swift_client.md#create-buckets-and-upload-objects).

 !!! note
-    As discussed in the section [Protocols](../accessing_allas.md#protocols), we recommend to use Swift protocol on Allas.
+    We recommend using the Swift protocol on Allas.
 It is important not to mix the usage of Swift and S3, these protocols are not completely compatitable.